Glasgow And Ships Of The Clyde

 SIDONIA (1961-1967 General cargo liner 472 feet / 144 metres of Anchor Line / 1967-1968 Moor Line, Glasgow : 1985 scrapped at Kaohsiung, Taiwan) Own Page

-SIDONIA at Glasgow from New York
+SIDONIA at New York (USA) for London (UK)

 Gross Tonnage5,704